ory/docs/guides/hydra/1-tutorial/README.md

     --callbacks http://127.0.0.1:5555/callback
 ```

+Note that you need to add `--token-endpoint-auth-method none` if your clients are public (such as SPA apps and native apps) because the public clients could not provide client secret.

 The next command starts a server that serves an example web application.
 The application will perform the OAuth 2.0
 Authorization Code Flow using ORY Hydra.
 The web server runs on [http://127.0.0.1:5555](http://127.0.0.1:5555).